Statement on Modern Slavery and Human Trafficking

 Organisational structure and supply chains

-BMS is the parent company of the UK and International insurance and reinsurance broking business of the Minova Insurance group of companies, with operations in the UK, Australia, Canada and Latin America.
+BMS has operations in the UK, USA, Spain, Australia, Canada and Latin America.
 As such, BMS’s own business operations and supply chain consists primarily of office based professionals, with only very limited exposure to areas with a greater risk of modern slavery, for example, cleaning services, and travel and accommodation providers.

 It is our belief that modern slavery and human trafficking are abhorrent practices that will not be tolerated in our own operations or in our supply chains, and we will take such steps that are reasonable to ensure than none is present.
 We are committed to working ethically and with integrity and we require our business partners to do the same.